Action on loneliness

 About the All-Party Parliamentary Group (APPG) on Loneliness

-The British Red Cross and Co-op provide the secretariat for the All-Party Parliamentary Group (APPG) on Loneliness.
+The British Red Cross and the Campaign to End Loneliness provide the secretariat for the All-Party Parliamentary Group (APPG) on Loneliness.

 Building on the work of the Jo Cox Commission on Loneliness, the group seeks to influence legislation and policy making to reduce loneliness across the UK.
-It is chaired by Neil O'Brien OBE MP and made up of cross-party MPs and peers.
+It is chaired by Tracey Crouch and Kim Leadbeater MP, and made up of cross-party parliamentarians.

 If you have specific queries regarding the APPG, please email firstname.lastname@example.org.